Best Shoes for Nurses [ 2019 Reviews And Guide ]

 - Arch support: Another crucial thing to check is the arch support.
 Because different people have different types of arches, you must check the manufacturer’s specifications and make sure that the shoes you like are truly suitable for you, so you can keep your feet happy and relaxed even on the most demanding shifts.

 In a study written by one of world’s leading experts on shoes and lower limb biomechanics, it was suggested that we rethink how we evaluate shoes altogether.
 Given all the contradictory evidence present in the literature, it seems clear that one outcome may be more reliable than the rest, and this outcome is comfort.
 This study focused on running injuries, but we can still consider this information useful.

 In this review study, the authors provide evidence of contradiction in the literature, but they note some consistent patterns as well.
 For example, they noticed that shoes that runners found to be most comfortable based on their own personal opinion eventually led to a decreased frequency of movement-related injury.
 Secondly, they also noticed that comfortable shoes led to less overall oxygen consumption, suggesting that they could be beneficial in reducing rate of fatigue as well.

 This may seem painfully obvious, but when it is something that has been consistently reported, it should be considered just as strongly, if not more, than some of the cutting edge outcomes currently being investigated in research labs.
 Additionally, it’s easy to lose sight of these broad outcomes like comfort, especially when companies market shoes with lots of different strategies.

-Therefore, if you only pick one thing to focus on when searching for the best shoes for nurses, we suggest focusing on comfort.
-If you're not sure which shoes you will find most comfortable, try and stick with something that you are familiar with, and also consider some of the information provided by the study we mentioned above that compares different types of nursing shoes.
+Therefore, if you only pick one thing to focus on when searching for the top shoes for nurses, we suggest focusing on comfort.
+If you’re not sure which shoes you will find most comfortable, try and stick with something that you are familiar with, and also consider some of the information provided by the study we mentioned above that compares different types of nursing shoes.

 Good luck, and have a good shift!